EnMasseProject/enmasse/HACKING.md

     make

 This can be run at the top level or within each module.
 You can also run the 'build', 'test', and 'package' targets individually.
 This builds all modules including java.
-Within a single java project, however, you must use gradle to build that module:

-    gradle build -i

 #### Build a docker image and push them to docker hub: